zac-heisey/zac-heisey.github.io/_posts/2018-02-11-is-your-marketing-automation-ruining-your-client-s-experience.md

 date: 2018-02-11T21:46:33.811Z
 categories: blog
 description: >-
-  Marketing automation offers the chance to streamline efforts and wow customers.
-But getting wrong can be costly.
-Is your marketing automation ruining your client's experience?
+  Marketing automation allows you to streamline efforts & wow customers.
+But getting it wrong can be costly.
+Here are some ways to get marketing automation right.
 author: Zac Heisey
 ---
 What comes to mind when you hear the words "marketing automation"?
 Over the last few years, marketing automation has become a buzzword thrown around by those discussing digital marketing strategies, much like "SEO," "Big Data," and "Mobile-First" once were.
 Beyond the buzz and hype, marketing automation boils down to one simple, yet fundamental business goal: cultivating client relationships.